Armed Robbers Are Attacking, Beating People At Their Garages In Alleys On Southwest Side

-CHICAGO (CBS) — An alarming has been hitting the Chicago’s Southwest Side – unsuspecting people are violently attacked and robbed alone at their garages in alleyways.
+CHICAGO (CBS) — An alarming crime has been hitting Chicago’s Southwest Side – unsuspecting people are violently attacked and robbed alone at their garages in alleyways.

 The crimes are happening in the neighborhoods near Midway International Airport.
-As CBS 2’s Steven Graves reported, Chicago Lawn (8th) District police put out a warning Tuesday after we started asking questions.READ MORE: Another Chicagoan Comes Forward, Says Apple AirTag Was Used To Track And Stalk Her
+As CBS 2’s Steven Graves reported, Chicago Lawn (8th) District police put out a warning Tuesday after we started asking questions.READ MORE: 15-Year-Old Killed, Four Other Juveniles Wounded In Trio Of Shootings In Chicago On Tuesday

 Four recent robberies are connected, but there could be more – including one caught on camera that has had neighbors furious.